 \section{Results}

-After first building a statistical framework and then collecting a large sample of GRGs from a single survey through a systematic approach, we are ready to infer the intrinsic GRG length distribution.
-In particular, we aim to establish whether the RG intrinsic proper length RV $L$ is well described by a Pareto distribution, and if so, what its tail index $\xi$ is.
-Subsequently, we infer derived quantities --- such as the comoving GRG number density in the Local Universe.
+After first building a statistical framework and then collecting a large sample of giants from a single survey through a systematic approach, we were ready to infer the intrinsic GRG length distribution.
+In particular, we aimed to establish whether the RG intrinsic proper length RV $L$ is well described by a Pareto distribution, and if so, what its tail index $\xi$ is.
+Subsequently, we inferred derived quantities, such as the comoving GRG number density in the Local Universe.